Custom Game Board

 Precision Wrapping & Turned-Edge Craftsmanship

-Board edges usually tell you very quickly how well the board was built.
+Board game edges usually tell you very quickly how well the board was built.
 If the wrap is loose, corners start taking damage early.
 If the paper is pulled too hard, the edge may look clean at first and still fail later.
 That is why edge wrapping is treated as a structural step, not just a finishing step.

 Tight Corner Tucking: The wrap paper is turned tightly around the greyboard so the corners stay compact and clean.
 Loose corners are usually where edge lift and wear begin first.